ronnieholm/FSharp-onion-architecture-sample/README.md

 ## Building and testing

-Running the tests or the web app automatically creates the SQLite databases.
-They're found in the Git root as `scrum_web.sqlite` and `scrum_test.sqlite`.
+Running tests or web app creates the SQLite databases in the Git root as `scrum_web.sqlite` and `scrum_test.sqlite`.

     $ dotnet build
     $ dotnet test